 The Comfort Partners program has served more than 50,000 homes since it began in 2001.
-In order to reach the above goals for 2010, the utilities again strongly recommend that in approving the Comfort Partners program, the Board also directs that participation in either the Comfort Partners or WAP be an eligibility requirement for receiving monthly USF benefit and Fresh Start arrears forgiveness program.
+In order to reach the above goals for 2010, the utilities again strongly recommend that in approving the Comfort Partners program, the Board also directs that participation in either the Comfort Partners or WAP be an eligibility requirement for receiving monthly USF benefits and the Fresh Start arrears forgiveness program.
 This requirement should not, however, preclude customer eligibility for USF benefits if: 1) their landlord refuses energy conservation services or 2) there is a delay in scheduling delivery of energy conservation work under the Comfort Partners or WAP programs.
 As part of Comfort Partners, customers have the right to refuse any measure they do not agree to have installed in their homes.
-Until the USF requirement is approved, we will increase marketing efforts begun in 2009.
+Until the USF requirement is approved, we will increase marketing efforts begun in 2009, as the revised budget allows.